thoughtspot/thoughtspot.github.io/_admin/architecture/security.md

 Objects can be tables, columns in tables, worksheets, pinboards, and saved answers.

-Users gain access to objects when an object owner share-answers it with them.
+Users gain access to objects when an object owner share-answers with them.
 Owners can share with individual users or with entire groups, giving access to anyone within that group.
 Owners can share with edit or view options.